the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 const parents = filterParents(persons);
 ~~~~~~~

-The new `filterParents()` function has to iterate over all items of the list (here: `persons` that are passed from the outside as arguments).
+Try to implement it yourself or follow the instructions: The new `filterParents()` function has to iterate over all items of the list (here: `persons` that are passed from the outside as arguments).
 For every item that meets the search criteria (here: the person has a filled array with kids), the item gets pushed into a new array which eventually gets returned from the function:

 {title="index.js",lang="javascript"}
 ~~~~~~~
 function filterParents(persons) {
+  let parents = [];

 # leanpub-start-insert
-  let parents = [];

   for (let i = 0; i < persons.length; i++) {
     if (persons[i].kids.length > 0) {
       parents.push(persons[i]);
     }
   }
+# leanpub-end-insert

   return parents;
-# leanpub-end-insert
 }
 ~~~~~~~

-Now the search criteria is an implementation detail of `filterParents()`.
-By using a callback function as additional argument for this function, we can extract this implementation detail and tell the function from the outside what condition it has to meet to filter the array into a new array:
+The actual search criteria is an implementation detail of `filterParents()` now.
+As you have learned, you can outsource the search condition with a callback function, making the `filterParents()` function more abstract.
+Try it yourself, as we/you have done in the previous section, or follow the instructions: By using a callback function as second argument for this function, we can extract this implementation detail (here the search criteria) and tell the function from the outside what condition it has to meet to filter the array into a new array:

 {title="index.js",lang="javascript"}
 ~~~~~~~